giuseppeinc96/giuseppeinc96.github.io/_portfolio/Optimisation of Price and Menu Assortment for a UK Pizza Restaurant Chain.md

 The approach uses simulated survey data to analyse consumer willingness to pay, optimising prices for peak and non-peak periods, and for student-specific pricing.
 I employed several technical analysis methods, including demand modelling, linear regression, nonlinear optimisation and sensitivity analysis to fine-tune the menu offerings and pricing strategies to maximise revenue while ensuring customer satisfaction and operational efficiency.
 The ultimate goal is to boost the financial health of the company by strategically adjusting pizza prices and assortments, thereby ensuring the chain's growth and sustainability in a competitive market.
-The coding and report of this project can be found [here](https://github.com/GiuseppeIncardona9/Data-Driven-Projects/tree/main)
+The coding of this project can be found [here](https://github.com/giuseppeinc96/Data-Driven-Projects/tree/3ca6a07396b0b7b92a7995588cb1aed347080250/Pizza%20Pilgrims%20Price%20Optimisation).
+Click [here](https://github.com/giuseppeinc96/Data-Driven-Projects/blob/main/Pizza%20Pilgrims%20Price%20Optimisation/Report-Pizza%20Pilgrims%20Price%20Menu%20Optimisation.pdf) to also see the report.